stratum-mining/sv2-tp/doc/stratum-v2.md

 See also `sv2-tp --help`.

-Start Bitcoin Core with `bitcoin -m node -ipcbind=unix` and then run `sv2-tp` to start a Template Provider server with default settings.
+Start Bitcoin Core with `bitcoin node -ipcbind=unix` and then run `sv2-tp` to start a Template Provider server with default settings.
 The listening port can be changed with `-sv2port`.

 By default it only accepts connections from localhost.
 This can be changed